 - Mental/Psychological Self-care

-Most of us begin with practical and physical self-care as a way to start our self-love journey.
+Most of us begin with physical self-care as a way to start our self-love journey.
 At the beginning of my journey, I was so passionate about my new path of self-love that I jumped in full force in my self-care.
 What I found was that I forgot to focus on my self-awareness and self-compassion in the self-love tree.

 Each branch of this self-love tree connect at the trunk for a reason.